Manga Helpers: These guys offer scanlations of comics that aren't available in the U.S., and it even has forums where you can talk with other fans.

 Skepchick.org: A nice blend of science, skepticism, and feminism that I love to read.

-RichardDawkins.net: This English biologist has great ideas and has contributed much to science.
+RichardDawkins.net: This English biologist has contributed much to science.

 Limyaael's Fantasy Rants: Fantasy writers (and any kind of writer in some general sense) will need to avoid doing some of these things that annoy Limyaael.
 Because if you avoid these things, you will be a much better writer.